Alpbach - introduction

 • Easy to reach, with a nearby mainline station and short bus transfer.

-• Lovely cosy atmosphere, with a particularly warm welcome for British guests.
+• Lovely cosy atmosphere, with a particularly warm welcome for British guests

 • Beginner slopes right in the village centre.